 The Personal Pronoun in Modern and Ancient Greek

 The personal pronoun in Modern and Ancient Greek is given in the tables below.
-For the ancient Greek column, read the notes on punctuation, following the tables.

 Modern Greek Ancient Greek